tversteeg/wedding/content/travel.md

 ##### Bus + Train

-The bus from Đà Lạt to Nha Trang takes about 3-4 hours and costs around 6 USD.
-After that the train takes around 10 hours and costs about 20 USD.
+The bus from Đà Lạt to Nha Trang takes about 3-4 hours and costs around {{ vnd(vnd=150000) }}.
+After that the train takes around 10 hours and costs about {{ vnd(vnd=450000) }}.
 The best option for the train is the one that leaves around 12 at night and arrives at 10 AM.
 This way you can have sleep the required 8 hours and it will also save the costs of a hotel for one evening.

 ##### Plane

-Going by plane costs around 75 USD and the flying time is about 1h 10 min.
+Going by plane costs around {{ vnd(vnd=1750000) }} and the flying time is about 1h 10 min.

 #### Hotel

-The hotel will probably cost around 30 USD per night.
+The hotel will probably cost around {{ vnd(vnd=700000) }} per night.

 #### Things we'll visit